-Outside water taps and garden hoses tend to be the most common sources of cross-connection contamination at home.
+Outside water faucets and garden hoses tend to be the most common sources of cross-connection contamination at home.
 The garden hose creates a hazard when submerged in water or when attached to a chemical sprayer.
+If a backflow situation occurred at your home, your plumbing system could be filled with contaminated water.
+The contaminated would most likely make its way to the public water supply.

-Garden hoses that are left lying on the ground may be contaminated by fertilizers, cesspools, or garden chemicals.
-Community water supplies are continually jeopardized by cross-connections unless appropriate valves, known as backflow prevention devices, are installed and maintained.
+Community water supplies are continually at risk by cross-connections unless backflow prevention devices, are installed and maintained.
 We have surveyed all industrial, commercial, and institutional facilities in our service area to make sure that all potential cross-connections are identified and eliminated or protected by a backflow preventer.
 We also inspect and test each backflow preventer to make sure that it is providing maximum protection.
 If anyone wishes to have a cross-connection survey completed at their home, please call TUA at (931) 455-4515.